expressjs/session/README.md

 The default value is `'connect.sid'`.

-**Note** if you have multiple apps running on the same host (hostname + port), then you need to separate the session cookies from each other.
+**Note** if you have multiple apps running on the same hostname (this is just the name, i.e. `localhost` or `127.0.0.1`; different schemes and ports do not name a different hostname), then you need to separate the session cookies from each other.
 The simplest method is to simply set different `name`s per app.

 ##### proxy